-Due to the mismanagement of the Scheme by its previous trustee and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.
+Due to the mismanagement of the Scheme by its previous trustees and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.

-During the period in question, trustee services totaling \pounds 1,042 were provided specifically to the Scheme.
+During the period in question, trustee services totaling $\pounds 2,238$ were provided specifically to the Scheme.
 As the Scheme holds no funds, no fees were paid.
-If and until Dalriada is able to make any recovery from the Scheme's investment it will remain at risk of not getting paid for the work it carries out in relation to the Scheme.
+If and until Dalriada is able to make any recovery from the Scheme's investments it will remain at risk of not getting paid for the work it carries out in relation to the Scheme.

-In addition, for the period in question, trustee services totaling \pounds 20,786 were provided to the three schemes collectively to which Dalriada was appointed to under the same bulk appointment.
+In addition, for the period in question, trustee services totaling $\pounds$ 15,501 were provided to the nine schemes collectively to which Dalriada was appointed to under the same bulk appointment.
 A proportion of these costs will be due to be met from the Scheme ultimately once Dalriada has determined how these costs should be apportioned and if there are funds available.

-Legal expenses relating to the three schemes collectively, including the Scheme, based on the common purported investment in DTL and totaling \pounds 9,410 (excluding VAT) have been incurred.
-A proportion of these costs will ultimately be due to be met from the Scheme, once Dalriada has determined how these costs should be apportioned and if there are funds available.
+Legal expenses relating to the nine schemes collectively, including the Scheme, based on common purported investments have been incurred totaling £17,664 (excluding VAT).
+A proportion of these costs will be due to be met from the Scheme ultimately once Dalriada has determined how these costs should be apportioned and if there are funds available.

 We reiterate that whilst Dalriada has incurred costs in managing the Scheme, it has not been possible to meet these costs due to the lack of available funds.
-It is not anticipated at this time that there will be any recoveries made in the short term to enable Dalriada's outstanding costs to be met.
+It is not anticipated at this time that there will be any material recoveries made in the short term to enable Dalriada's outstanding costs to be met.

-However, should any funds become available to the Scheme, Dalriada will confirm to members (to the extent Scheme members can be identified) the amount of costs incurred and, if cost effective to do so, have a full set of Report and Accounts prepared and audited.
+However, as and when this is the case, Dalriada will confirm to Members the amount of costs incurred and, if cost effective to do so, have a full set of Report and Accounts prepared and audited.